Tuesday, June 19th, 2018 | w San francisco

 While the singularity is nowhere in sight, we are inching ever closer to a world in which more jobs are being replaced or augmented by machines.
 Industry sentiment ranges from praise to skepticism—some in healthcare are bullishly telling medical students to avoid radiology altogether while others are questioning the level of validation pursued by AI/ML companies.
 In this session, leaders will take the stage to voice their views on these divergent paths in the AI space.

-Dr. Robert Wachter, Professor and Chair of the Department of Medicine at UCSF
+Robert Wachter, MD, Professor and Chair of the Department of Medicine at UCSF

 10:10AM-10:50AM: Is AI Ready For Its Bedside Debut?